 ACK Deferral: When the non-intended receiver sees a CTRL MSG with the ACK indication ON, it shall compute the deferral time using the number of slots allocated plus twice the duration of the CTRL MSG, gain adjustment, synchronization signal, and maximum round trip duration.

 Figure 5.
-CSMA/CA RTS CTS flowchart for DPP terminal initiating transmission
+CSMA/CA RTS CTS flowchart for DPP SS initiating transmission

-DPP Terminal States
+DPP SS States

 Offline state

-The DPP terminal when turned ON shall enter the Offline state by default.
+The DPP SS when turned ON shall enter the Offline state by default.

-Each DPP terminal will have a unique MAC Address and public/private key pair configured during production.
+Each DPP SS will have a unique MAC Address and public/private key pair configured during production.

 A X509 certificate may also be installed during production or later by a Certificate Authority under customer responsibility.

-The DPP Terminal shall be configured with various operational parameters including frequency (one or two frequencies), channel parameters (including subchannel bandwidth, subchannel bitmap and subchannel group), service flows with their QoS profiles, DPP terminal Name and specific DPP parameters as described in this document.
+The DPP SS shall be configured with various operational parameters including frequency (one or two frequencies), channel parameters (including subchannel bandwidth, subchannel bitmap and subchannel group), service flows with their QoS profiles, DPP SS Name and specific DPP parameters as described in this document.

-Each DPP terminal shall be configured with a pairing method.
+Each DPP SS shall be configured with a pairing method.
 Two pairing methods are supported:

-Automatic Pairing: In automatic pairing, A DPP terminal identifies its peer using the peer’s MAC address.
+Automatic Pairing: In automatic pairing, A DPP SS identifies its peer using the peer’s MAC address.

-List Selection Pairing: In list selection pairing, a DPP terminal filters and presents a list of available DPP terminals Names within its range.
-The list contains DPP terminal name received in the ASSOCIATE Request message.
+List Selection Pairing: In list selection pairing, a DPP SS filters and presents a list of available DPP SSs Names within its range.
+The list contains DPP SS name received in the ASSOCIATE Request message.
 The user manually selects the desired peer from the list to complete the association process.
 The filtering parameters is the certificate issuer name that is transmitted in the ASSOCIATE Request message.

-Each DPP terminal shall be configured with parameters of its peer DPP terminal:
+Each DPP SS shall be configured with parameters of its peer DPP SS:

 For ‘automatic’ pairing method, this information includes:

-MAC address of peer terminal.
+MAC address of peer SS.

-public key of its peer terminal.
+public key of its peer SS.

 For ‘list selection’ pairing method, this information includes: